Sitemap

 Undergraduate Teaching Assistant

-Undergraduate course, Imperial College London, Department of Mathematics, 2022
+Undergraduate courses, Imperial College London, Department of Mathematics, 2022

-I was a teaching assistant in the first-year course in analysis.
-I had the responsibility of conducting demonstrations and coordinating problem-solving sessions.
+In Fall 2022 and Spring 2023, I was a teaching assistant for undergraduate mathematics courses, conducting demonstrations and coordinating problem-solving sessions.

 Cambridge Mathematical Tripos Supervisions

-I supervised five third year undergraduates in the Part II course ‘Stochastic Financial Models’.
-I had the responsibility of discussing students’ submissions to problem sets (can be found here) and more general questions regarding the material.
+I supervised third year undergraduates in the Part II courses ‘Stochastic Financial Models’ and ‘Applied Probability’ during Michaelmas 2024 and Lent 2025.
+I discussed students’ problem sets and more general questions regarding the material.